Accessibility

 It is upsetting that to date, persons with reading disabilities have access to no more than 10% of the yearly book production, from specific adaptations made by inclusive associations: the term “book famine” has been coined some years ago to describe this fact.

-Our strategy for a significant increase of the number of books made accessible to people with disabilities is threefold:
+Our strategy for a significant increase in the number of books made accessible to people with disabilities is threefold:

 - Help publishers produce readily accessible ebooks using EPUB 3; people call it “native accessibility” or “inclusive publishing”.